bootstrap-vue/bootstrap-vue/src/components/nav/README.md

 </div>
 ```

-Note Vue Router does not support defining active routes with hashes (`#`), which is why you must
+Note: Vue Router does not support defining active routes with hashes (`#`), which is why you must
 define the "tab" content as child routes.

 **Example router config for above:**